Kerstinwie001/G02_Kerstin/README.md

 ##Validation
 to validate the data, the "Mean"-Score of Testosteron where expacted higher in the male group.
 The mean-score in Group 1 ist 1.21 and in group 2 23.191.
 Thats why the male group should be group 2, in the initial data set.
 This findings could be replicated in the replication data with a "Mean" of 1.21 in group 1 and 24.167 in group 2.
 ## Reliability
+In the initial Data, the correlation between a repeated measurment (SD = short delay, after 10 min & LD = long delay – after 1 day) where 0.8569, with and significant p-value < 2.2e-16.
+In the replication group the correlation is 0.868 with a significant p-value of < 2.2e-16.
 #Discussion